Video Game / Overgrowth

 - The Blacksmith: Dogs are known for their weaponsmithing skills.

-- Bloodier and Gorier: Mostly a result of improved technology rather than a new stylistic direction.
+- Bloodier and Gorier: A result of improved technology rather than a new stylistic direction.
 Some videos even focus on the technology they're using to bring the gore to life.

-- Another video also shows the extent to which the improved tech is used to make wounds look realistic; blood only appears where you landed a hit and scales appropriately with the size of the wound (so a small puncture wound from a spear doesn't bleed as much as a slash from a sword, etc.)
+- Another video also shows the extent to which the improved tech is used to make wounds look realistic and avert Ludicrous Gibs; blood only appears where you landed a hit and scales appropriately with the size of the wound (so a small puncture wound from a spear doesn't bleed as much as a slash from a sword, etc.)

 - Civilized Animal: For a given definition of "civilized."
 All mammals in the land of Lugaru are somewhat anthropomorphic bipeds with language skills, and most are clothed, but they're still part of an ecology that involves eating each other.